-- 2.15.
-In England, landlords are already required to seek planning permission to change the use from a house or flat to a large HMO (housing seven people or more). - 2.16.
-In Merton this report recommends undertaking public consultation on an Article 4 Direction which, if approved, would require landlords to seek planning permission any house or flat in the relevant wards rented by more than two people as an HMO. - 2.17.
+- 1.23.
+In England, landlords are already required to seek planning permission to change the use from a house or flat to a large HMO (housing seven people or more from two or more households). - 1.24.
+In Merton this report recommends undertaking public consultation on an immediate Article 4 Direction,.
+This is due to start in mid November 2022 and the day that the public consultation statutory notices are published and sent out would require landlords to seek planning permission any house or flat in the relevant wards rented by more than two unrelated people as an HMO. - 1.25.
 The proposed Article 4 Direction would remove the permitted development rights for small HMOs, requiring new landlords to apply for planning permission to operate a house or flat as a small HMO.
-Any planning application would need to be assessed in the normal way and a decision made as to whether the proposal complied with the Development Plan, taking into account all material considerations. - 2.18.
-Article 4 Directions do not apply retrospectively, in other words they can't be used to require any small HMOs that already exist in Merton to now seek planning permission. - 2.19.
-In making these recommendations, officers have also considered the impact on housing delivery in Merton.
-As small HMOs in the relevant wards can apply for planning permission in the normal way, it is not considered that the implementation of an Article 4 Direction for small HMOs in seven wards in the borough will affect housing delivery.
+Any planning application would need to be assessed in the normal way and a decision made as to whether the proposal complied with the Development Plan, taking account of material considerations. - 1.26.
+Article 4 Directions do not apply retrospectively, in other words they can't be used to require any small HMOs that already exist in Merton to now seek planning permission. - 1.27.
+In making these recommendations to Cabinet, officers have also considered the impact on housing delivery in Merton.
+As small HMOs in the relevant wards can apply for planning permission in the normal way, it is not considered that the implementation of an immediate Article 4 Direction for small HMOs in seven wards in the borough will affect housing delivery.